 “I left feeling connected to the university, and felt supported and looked out for as an individual”

-Navigating future pathways will mean taking advice from academics and peers from within and outside of your chosen discipline.
+Deciding on future pathways will mean taking advice from academics and peers from within and outside of your chosen discipline.
 Think of this step as a first of many connections with academics you can make, which ensure you are best placed to navigate this dynamic time.

 Who is eligible?